hollywood1121/university-of-utah-3640/README.md

 When you run this in R by hitting control + enter the computer will allow the user to select the CSV file of your choice and assign the whole document to the variable "coupons".
 Be advised that the `read.csv()` function is built in to R, and there are SO MANY AMAZING FUNCTIONS LIKE IT!
 If you don't know what specific functions do, I implore you to google it.

+As mentioned before, `coupons` has the columns, rows, and values associated from the document you selected. <u>You must set a variable every time you import csv files to manipulate it!</u> This is a very important concept.

+##### Manipulation
 To manipulate specific columns found within the variable coupons, use the `$` symbol after the variable name to denote which column specifically you want to manipulate.
 For example, we can create an a column with just 0's for every row:

 `coupons$testcol <- 0`